 Anime is a lucrative industry, and many people travel to Japan to learn about the etymology of anime.
 There is an English walking tour in Japan where a guide will take you through the best Akihabara experiences.
 Akihabara, also known as Akiba, is a district in central Tokyo well-known for its electronics shops and otaku (anime and video game) culture.

 This Akihabara Tokyo anime center and gaming tour will take you through all the must-do activities around the area.
 You can visit a retro game shop, a photo booth, and a maid cafe.
 Your guide will tell you exciting stories about the neighborhood, and you can learn about Japanese culture from a local perspective by walking in a small group.

 See Related: Best Holiday Destinations for Couples

 13. Japanese People are Generally Friendly and Kind

 Japanese people are generally welcoming, friendly, and very kind.
 Though the language barrier could be an issue, they try their best to help tourists.

 You will get to experience their politeness and helping nature while strolling around.
-If you have any doubts or want to know directions to any place, you can always ask Japanese people.
-Most of the time, they will help you as much as they can.
+If you have any doubts or want directions to any place, you can always ask Japanese people.
+Most of the time, they will help you as much as possible.

-If you are visiting Japan anytime soon, it is always great to brush up on your Japanese etiquette.
+If you visit Japan anytime soon, brushing up on your Japanese etiquette is always great.
 Locals will truly appreciate your efforts to value and respect local customs.